 Register with ShopAppy and your business will be displayed on the Enfield page, where shoppers can browse and order products and online services from multiple traders in the borough.
 Shoppers simply add the products they want to their basket and ShopAppy organises them to arrive in a single delivery.

 This offers shoppers greater flexibility to get what they need from multiple traders rather than having to book several different deliveries - all while exposing your business to new customers.

-ShopAppy provides an easy way for businesses to continue trading and attract new customers during the COVID-19 crisis.
+ShopAppy provides an easy way for businesses to continue trading during the COVID-19 crisis.
 Through online shopping and home deliveries, ShopAppy helps your staff and customers to maintain safe social distancing practices.